 Operating expenses for the three month period ended March 31, 2004 increased by \$90.1 million, or 48.4%, to \$276.4 million from \$186.3 million in 2003.
 The three new Hollywood Casino properties were responsible for \$67.6 million of the increase in operating expenses.
 The increase was a result of comparing a three month period of operations in 2004 to a one month period of operations in 2003.
-For the properties we owned prior to the acquisition of the Hollywood Casino properties, expenses increased by \$22.5 million, or 15.1%.
-At the Charles Town Entertainment Complex expenses increased by \$18.5 million, or 33.4%, over the same period from last year due to the opening of an additional 38,000 square feet of gaming space with 700 new slot machines in July of 2003.
-At Casino Magic-Bay St. Louis expenses increased by \$1.6 million and included higher gaming taxes and slot machine participation fees that increased with revenues, additional hotel expenses that increased with occupancy rates and higher marketing expenses for entertainment and players' club promotions.
-Expenses at
+For the properties we owned prior to the acquisition of the Hollywood Casino properties, expenses increased by \$22.8 million, or 15.1%.
+Our largest increases in operating expenses occurred at Charles Town, Casino Magic-Bay St. Louis and Bullwhackers Casino.